InformaticsMatters/docking-validation/remote-exec-scripts/README.md

 ### Execute from a shell

 Run this with the `tej-submit.sh` script.
 Two environment variables must be set, `USERNAME` and `SERVER` which specify the remove execution server and the user.
 The SSH keys must have been set up for that user.
+These can be defined in a `setenv.sh` script (excluded from GIT) that can be 'sourced'.

 ```
 $ ./tej-submit.sh rdock
 Submiting job from rdock
-Submitting Tej job using gse84885@130.246.215.45 ...
+Submitting Tej job using username@130.246.215.45 ...
-Started Tej job rdock_gse84885_b7bf4gyku7
+Started Tej job rdock_username_b7bf4gyku7
 Status: running
 Status: running
 Status: running